 You think tattoos require only immediate or short-term aftercare?
 If you want your precious ink to be in for the long haul, you have to think long-term too.
 You simply cannot expect a tattoo to look fresh once the rays of the sun start weighing heavy upon it.
 At such times, you wonder “what is the best sunscreen for tattoos?”

 Let me bring to your attention that the ink is susceptible to fading when exposed to the sun.
 After all, UV rays tend to disintegrate and degrade your pigment chemical structure.
-And when you don’t put on sunblock, whether tanning or not, this process takes place even faster.
+And when you don’t put on a sunblock or tanning lotion for tattoos, whether tanning or not, this process takes place even faster.

 It’s a fact that the body sheds skin on a daily basis.
 This is not under your control, right?
 Instead, what you can control is how fast or slow the shedding occurs.
 So think twice before you skip sunscreen as it does more than just leave a horrible burn.
 Otherwise, you’ll find yourself getting a tattoo touch-up sooner than you can imagine.